Samsyogo/Portfolio-DataAnalysis/README.md

 # Portfolio
 # About me
 Hi, I'm Oyogo, a data analyst and front-end developer with two years of experience in website development and data analysis.
 I am excellent at turning numbers into insights to determine the best direction for the business while creating attractive and practical web solutions.
-As a Data Analyst by heart and profession, I extract information, value, and understanding from data and develop leading visuals for decision-making.
+As a Data Analyst at heart and profession, I extract information, value, and understanding from data and develop leading visuals for decision-making.

 ## Data Analysis
 Programming languages: Python -libraries (Pandas, NumPy, Matplotlib ), and SQL(MySQL, PostgreSQL)

 Tools: Jupyter Notebooks, Looker Studio, Tableau, Power BI, SPSS, STATA, and MS Excel

-Skills: Data exploratory, cleaning data, statistics, Data visualization and correlation matrices
+Skills: Data exploration, cleaning data, statistics, Data visualization, and correlation matrices
 ## Frontend Developer
 Programming languages: HTML, CSS, JavaScript

-Frameworks: React, Bootstrap, and Spring boot
+Frameworks: React, Bootstrap, and Spring Boot

 Responsive Web Design, web hosting